catid/catid.io/content/posts/affine3/affine3.md

 Note that we can pick the "intermediate" rectangular image to be normalized in size, so there is no need to fix the scale.

+## Is this new?

+While these results seem simple, they are also unpublished and uncommon:

 These validated results are simpler than any other methods in use today.
 For example OpenCV is solving a giant 6x6 linear system [using generic approaches](https://github.com/opencv/opencv/blob/ac8e7d57dc64b0fbb41710f11cbd0338ec1219a7/modules/imgproc/src/imgwarp.cpp#L3325).

+Stack Overflow suggests similarly complex algorithms to compute these transforms.

+`"A Closed-Form Solution for the Similarity Transformation Parameters of Two Planar Point Sets" (Shamsudin, 2013)` suggests a much more complex calculation as well.